Nik211885/do-an-tot-nghiep/src/Application/README.md

 ## Think
-If you use command with mediator and query is interface services in application and implement in ifra layer, but it has problem when I need add services like cache it want to appy open close prince just has use wraper interface
+If you use command with mediator and query is interface services in application and implement in ifra layer, but it has problem when I need add services like cache it want to appy open close prince just has use wraper interface Make good performance i just apply query is use cqrs if query need more services like cache forever i just use query through abstraction query extension implement in inf layer
 ```csharp
     interface IOrderQueryService
     {